 LAW, ECONOMICS AND PUBLIC POLICY: an introduction to the history and structures of American civil and criminal law, with a focus on the ways that law and economic thinking structure foreign and domestic policies (open also to XII).

-THE UNITED STATES POST-1945: This seminar-style research intensive course will evaluate historical events and ideas from 1945 on using advanced research methods to examine the relationship between the recent past and the present.
+THE UNITED STATES POST-1945: a seminar-style research intensive course in which students evaluate historical events and ideas from 1945 on using advanced research methods to examine the relationship between the recent past and the present.

-URBAN HISTORY: an exploration of different ways of studying and analyzing urban environments locally and globally.
-The course will begin by using New York City as a case study in which we examine aspects of neighborhood, community and urban expansion.
-Next, we will apply what we have learned about New York to an exploration of the urban world outside the US as we consider the relationship between the environment and urban life around the Bay of Bengal.
-Finally, we will consider mid-twentieth century ideas of urban planning and examples of utopian cities as we take up the question of what an ideal city might look like to different people at different times in different places (open also to XII).
+URBAN HISTORY: an exploration of different ways of studying and analyzing urban environments locally and globally, using New York City as an initial case study, then moving to an exploration of the urban world outside the US and concluding with a consideration of mid-twentieth century ideas of urban planning and examples of utopian cities (open also to XII).

 MODERN AFRICA: an exploration of twentieth-century African history, giving special attention to political, military and religious history (open also to XII).

-ADVANCED CHEMISTRY: a deeper exploration of equilibrium, acids and bases, and electrochemistry introduced in Chemistry and new topics including kinetics, thermodynamics, redox titrations, molecular architecture and orbital hybridization.
+ADVANCED CHEMISTRY: a deeper exploration of equilibrium, acids and bases, and electrochemistry introduced in Chemistry as well as new topics such as kinetics, thermodynamics, redox titrations, molecular architecture and orbital hybridization.
 Prerequisites: Biology and Chemistry (open also to XII).

 CHEMISTRY: see Class X.